prideout/layout-viewer/README.md

 ## Tasks

+Create a file called `gl_renderer.ts` that exports a `GlRenderer` struct that holds a takes a glow context in its constructor, and holds on to the context.

+Create a file called `gl_scene.ts` that exports a `GlScene` struct holds a bunch of index maps.
+Each IndexMap maps from an id type to an object.
+The list of maps are: views, cameras, meshes, geometries, and materials.

-- Stub GlView, GlScene, GlMesh, GlGeometry, GlMaterial, all of which have ids.
+Stub GlView, GlScene, GlMesh, GlGeometry, GlMaterial, all of which have ids...

-Create WebGL triangles by calling `earcut_triangles_raw` on the geo polygons and appending them to a VBO.
-Normalize coords to [-1, +1].

-For WebGL, create an app with trunk + Yew + glow (?) with a sidebar for layers.
-Each layer will have a color swatch, visibility toggle, and opacity slider.
+Add a method to GlRenderer called render that takes a SceneId and a CameraId.

+Create a file called `gl_backend.rs` that exports a fn called `generate_svg` that takes a slice of layers and mutable `GlRenderer`.
+For each layer, it creates a `GlMesh` and a `GlGeometry` to store triangles.
+For each polygon in the layer, it calls `earcut_triangles_raw` on the polygon and appends the triangle verts and indices to two growing arrays.
+Coordinates are normalized such that bounding box maps to [-1,+1] along the X axis.

+Create a web app with trunk and Yew.
+There should be a sidebar on the right that shows a list of layers.
+Each layer has a color swatch, visibility toggle, and opacity slider.
+The central area of the app should be a filled a GL canvas that we can render to using glow and our `GlRenderer` class.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.